MailTape/MailTape-v1/_posts/2023-10-22-Aleesha-Dibbs.md

 # MailTape's selection

-## Blick Bassy - LoBa
+## Aleesha Dibbs - Comin For Me Now

-ImaCrea: **"**Blick Bassy's new album, Mádibá, is a true celebration of life.
+Sarah: **"**Blick Bassy's new album, Mádibá, is a true celebration of life.
 I especially love this track for its fusion of electro with the rich musical roots of the Baasa language in Cameroon, creating a spiritually uplifting blend that achieves a perfect balance and exquisite harmony.
 You can immediately sense the maturity of a great artist and the characteristic electro touch from Infiné.
 It's a must-listen on these sunny days of the new season, preferably while riding your bike.**"**

 ## FBC & VHOOR - Quando O DJ Toca

-ImaCrea: **"**Here's an instant banger for you.
+Sarah: **"**Here's an instant banger for you.
 Movement is what breathes life into our bodies.
 Let's dance and let the rhythm carry us away.
 Those are the moments I cherish, when I stumble upon a track online, and I can already tell it's going to stay in my vibe for days and days...**"**

 ## Nyami Nyami - Oceanic Sands

-ImaCrea: **"**Stepping away from FBC & VHOOR's dancefloor, Nyami Nyami's 'Oceanic Sands' hits you like a musical tidal wave.
+Sarah: **"**Stepping away from FBC & VHOOR's dancefloor, Nyami Nyami's 'Oceanic Sands' hits you like a musical tidal wave.
 It's a wild ride from one extreme to another, but damn, it's worth every moment of the switch-up.**"**

 ## Beverly Glenn-Copeland - People of the Loon

-ImaCrea: **"**Returning to a spiritual atmosphere with the legendary artist Beverly Glenn-Copeland, we delve into a reflection on our ways of existence, in line with the concept of 'adjusted regards' coined by philosopher Baptiste Morizot.**"**
+Sarah: **"**Returning to a spiritual atmosphere with the legendary artist Beverly Glenn-Copeland, we delve into a reflection on our ways of existence, in line with the concept of 'adjusted regards' coined by philosopher Baptiste Morizot.**"**

 <p id="outroduction">That’s it for today!
 Thank you for joining us; let's keep the good vibes flowing.
 Much love to Blick Bassy for his invigorating selection, perfectly suited to kick off this new season with a big smile.
 Let's give a round of applause to Noémie for her delightful illustration.
 See you next Sunday.</p>